gpestana/notes/research/metadata_resistant_dht/onion_routing_paper/onion_routing_dht.md

 The probability must hold even though:

-1) the node `n` does cannot have a full picture of the netowork at a given time and;
+1) the node `n` does cannot have a full picture of the network at a given time and;
 2) the adversary node knows the overlay fingertable of `n` at any time and;
 3) relay nodes enter and leave the network in unpredictable ways (churn).

+This means that

+### Onion circuit construction vulnerabilities

+Selecting the nodes that will be part of the onion circuit in a completely decentralized manner is no easy tasks. (to explain: relays are not kept anywhere and should be queried as a peer joins the network or wants to build an onion circuit)

+### Secure

-**Two approaches to against route capturing and bias attacks** when getting information to construct the onion circuit are:
+**Approaches against route capturing and bias attacks** when getting information to construct the onion circuit are:

 1) Identify and isolate nodes performing attacks; This is not trivial to achieve in a completely decentralized way (i.e. without relying on central certificate authorities);

 2) Use mechanisms to find node IDs that do not rely on direct finger table sharing from other nodes.
 One naive example could be to passively listen to networks